davidohayon669/react-native-youtube/README.md

 Then build and run with `react-native run-ios` / `react-native run-android` or your favorite IDE.

 #### For Developers
-The `react-native-youtube` dependency in the example's `package.json` points back to the working folder at `file:../` so you can re-install it with `npm install react-native-youtube@file:../` (inside `example` folder) and test your changes on the example app right on the spot.
+The `react-native-youtube` dependency in the example's `package.json` points back to the working directory root at `file:../` so you can re-install it with `npm install react-native-youtube@file:../` (type this inside `example` directory) and test your changes on the example app right on the spot.

 ## Author